Inflect logo

 Network & Connectivity Ecosystem

-- Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Wilmington as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated network extensions to the primary hub in Ashburn, VA.
+Direct Cloud On-Ramps There are no direct, in-market cloud on-ramps as of September 2025.
+Secure, private connections to AWS, Google Cloud, Microsoft Azure, and others are established through dedicated network links to the primary interconnection hub in Ashburn, Virginia.

-- Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Most interconnection is handled privately or routed through major exchange points in Philadelphia or Ashburn.
+Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
+Most network peering occurs privately between carriers or is routed through nearby IXPs in Philadelphia and Ashburn.

 Power Analysis